oblivion1234/Hero-Wars/README.md

 Hero-Wars plugin for Source.Python

-To use this plugin, you first need to download Source.Python from http://forums.sourcepython.com/ Now drag and drop the "herowars" folder into the Source.Python's plugins folder, found at /addons/source-python/plugins Load the plugin by calling "sp load herowars" through your server's console.
+To use this plugin, you first need to download Source.Python from http://forums.sourcepython.com/ Now drag and drop the "addons" and "resource" folders into your cstrike or csgo folder.
+Load the plugin by calling "sp load herowars" through your server's console.